core-wg/href/draft-ietf-core-href.md

 * If the array is entirely empty, replace it with `[0]`.
-* If discard is present in the transfer form (i.e., the outer array starts with true or an unsigned number), set scheme and authority to null.
+* If discard is present in the transfer form (i.e., the outer array starts with true or an unsigned integer), set scheme and authority to null.
 * If scheme and/or authority are present in the transfer form (i.e., the outer array starts with null, a text string, or a negative integer), set discard to `true`.